 About the Procedure

-Dr. Abramson tailors his approach and treatment plan to each patient’s particular needs.
+Dr. Abramson tailors his approach and treatment plan for each patient’s particular needs.
 A “custom” treatment plan is necessary, always!
-Instead of incorporating a “cookie cutter” approach, he works with patients to determine:
+Instead of incorporating a “cookie-cutter” approach, he works with patients to determine:

 - What the patient doesn’t like about their nose.

-- What kind of results are optimal to the specific nasal shape present.
+- What kind of results are optimal to improve the specific existing nasal shape.

 - How to maintain the patient’s own unique beauty.

 Abramson Facial Plastic Surgery Center & Rejuvenation Spa uses innovative, state-of-the-art techniques and instruments to perform rhinoplasty and other aesthetic procedures for patients throughout the Metro Atlanta, GA area including Decatur, Decatur, Sandy Springs, Alpharetta, Marietta, Roswell, Milton, and Smyrna.
 Call (404) 297-1789 today to schedule an ethnic rhinoplasty consultation.